imPdhar/sport-searcher/README.md

 In summary, MoViNet and its A2-Stream variant provide a powerful solution for efficient video classification on mobile platforms, combining advanced neural network techniques with practical design considerations for real-world applications.

+## Setup

+Everything related to setup is explained in the **movinet** directory.

+Credits for movinet training code: https://github.com/naseemap47/Custom-MoViNet/tree/master